mrxsierra/ems-db/docs/2-query-interaction-diff.md

 ---

-> ***Disclaimer**: The examples are drawn from specific project files and general knowledge.
+> ***Disclaimer***: *The examples are drawn from specific project files and general knowledge.
 Always refer to the official documentation for the most comprehensive and up-to-date information.*

-## References & Resources
+## References & Resources 🔗

 This section compiles useful links found within the [`ems-db`](https://github.com/mrxsierra/ems-db/) project's documentation (`usage.md`, `README.Docker.md` files), categorized for easier navigation.